Sports Nutrition for Cardio, Strength & Rest Days

 If you take in all the macronutrients – fats, carbohydrates, and protein – then you shouldn’t have to worry about your workout performance and recovery, right?

 It’s not quite that simple.
 There are certain foods that help you get the most out of your cardio and strength workouts.
 But don’t forget to pay attention to what you eat on rest days, because this can really impact how fast you recover.

 Table of contents

 Workout Days and Rest Days: What should I eat before, during, and after workouts?

-If you eat 3 hours before training: include carbs from whole foods, protein, and fats in your meal.
+Three hours before training: include carbs from whole foods, protein, and fats in your meal.
 Try out this sweet potato skins recipe.
-If you eat less than 1 hour before training: opt for a shake or smoothie that includes carbs and protein, but is low in fiber so that it’s easy to digest.
+If you eat less than one hour before training: opt for a shake or smoothie that includes carbs and protein, but is low in fiber so that it’s easy to digest.

 Hydrate with water and/or an electrolyte drink, especially in warm weather.
 If you are exercising for more 90 minutes, have a sports drink that contains carbs.
 Most people burn between 30 to 60 g of carbs per hour, depending on body size and metabolism.

 Plan to wait 45-60 minutes after exercising to eat; this will help you maximize your time in the fat burning zone.(1) Your post exercise meal should contain carbs and protein from whole foods in a ratio of 3:1.
 There is no need for fast-digesting refined carbs, since the carbs from whole foods will replenish your glycogen stores by the next day.
-However, if you do plan to work out twice a day, you will need to consume some fast carbs after the first workout.
-You might just love this chickpea avocado salad.
+However, if you do plan to work out twice a day, you will need to consume some fast-acting carbs after the first workout.
+These include white bread, white flour pasta, rice, or potatoes.

 If you need help determining the amount of carbs that you need to take in for the day, check out the Runtastic Carb Calculator here: